fython/BiometricPromptCompat/README.md

 BiometricPromptCompat is designed to make it compatible in old Android.
 Its interface is very close to the original `BiometricPrompt` in order that we can keep a consistent UI in different Android.

 Of course, in Android P or newer version, we will use original `BiometricPrompt` API.
-Then we cannot guarantee the UI is completely consistent in diffrent devices.
+Then we cannot guarantee the UI is completely consistent in different devices.
 Because ROM manufacturers will redesign in their own styles.

 And we should realize that **in Android M there is only fingerprint sensor to be supported.** I am sorry that I have no plan to adapt thousands of ROMs' incompatible APIs.